ififfy/flipflip/docs/config.md

 Tumblr has no Read-Only mode, so read AND write access are requested.
 FlipFlip does not store any user information or make any changes to your account.

-* Click `Activate FlipFlip with Tumblr`
+* Click the `Tumblr` icon
 * Click `OK` on the confirmation dialog
 * You will be directed to Tumblr.com in your browser
 * Click `Allow` to give FlipFlip read permission
 * Go back to FlipFlip
 * You should see a Success! message

-#### Reddit
+### Reddit
 In order to use Reddit Subreddits/Users as sources or import your Subscriptions, you must first activate FlipFlip with your account.
 You should only ever have to do this once.

 FlipFlip does not store any user information or make any changes to your account.

-* Click `Activate FlipFlip with Reddit`
+* Click the `Reddit` icon
 * Click `OK` on the confirmation dialog
 * You will be directed to Reddit.com in your browser
 * Click `Allow` to give FlipFlip read permission
 * Go back to FlipFlip
 * You should see a Success! message

-#### Twitter
+### Twitter
 In order to use Twitter Profiles as sources or import your Following, you must first activate FlipFlip with your account.
 You should only ever have to do this once.

 FlipFlip does not store any user information or make any changes to your account.

-* Click `Activate FlipFlip with Twitter`
+* Click the `Twitter` icon
 * Click `OK` on the confirmation dialog
 * You will be directed to Twitter.com in your browser
 * Click `Allow` to give FlipFlip permission
 * Go back to FlipFlip
 * You should see a Success! message

-#### Instagram
+### Instagram
 In order to use Instagram Profiles as sources, you'll need to provide your username and password.
-Click the `Check Instagram Login` button to confirm your credentials worked.

 FlipFlip does not store any user information or make changes to your account.
 Your login information is stored locally on your computer and is never shared with anyone or sent to any server (besides Instagram, obviously).

+* Click the `Instagram` icon
+* Enter your Username and Password
+* Click `Authorize FlipFlip on Instagram`
+* You should see a Success! message

 ## Backup
 Backup your FlipFlip data or restore from a previous backup.